tunsmart/interactionR/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a new release.
+## What's new?
+* This is a patch for the previously archived version of the package due to the archiving of a strong dependency - Huxtable.
+In this patch, Huxtable has been replaced with Flextable